-- political and economic uncertainties; - · uncertainties related to the application of local contract and other laws, including reduced protection for intellectual property rights; - · trade barriers and other regulatory or contractual limitations on our ability to sell and service our products in certain foreign markets; - · difficulties in enforcing contracts, beginning operations as scheduled, and collecting accounts receivable, especially in emerging markets; - increased travel, infrastructure, and legal compliance costs associated with multiple international locations; - competing with non-U.S. companies that are not subject to the U.S. Foreign Corrupt Practices Act; - difficulty in attracting, hiring, and retaining qualified personnel; and - instability in the capital markets and banking systems worldwide, especially in developing countries, which may limit the availability of project financing for the construction of desalination plants.
+- political and economic uncertainties; - · uncertainties related to the application of local contract and other laws, including reduced protection for intellectual property rights; - · trade barriers and other regulatory or contractual limitations on our ability to sell and service our products in certain foreign markets; - · difficulties in enforcing contracts, beginning operations as scheduled, and collecting accounts receivable, especially in emerging markets; - · increased travel, infrastructure, and legal compliance costs associated with multiple international locations; - · competing with non-U.S. companies that are not subject to the U.S. Foreign Corrupt Practices Act and otheranti-bribery and anti-corruption laws; - · difficulty in attracting, hiring, and retaining qualified personnel; and - instability in the capital markets and banking systems worldwide, especially in developing countries, which may limit the availability of project financing for the construction of desalination plants.